betfair-datascientists/betfair-datascientists.github.io/src/modelling/BrownlowMedal2024Datathon.md

 **What happens if my predictions do not sum to 6 for a match?**

 Your predictions will be normalised so that the predictions for the match sum to 6.

-### Registration

-Registrations open at 12:00pm AEST on 26 August 2024, registrations close at 4:59pm AEST on 20 September 2024.

-To enter the Competition (Competition Entrant), an Eligible Participant must register their details by filling out the [registration form](https://forms.office.com/r/EKGM2RV6kR)